Carlosrincong/AWS-Solutions-Architect-Associate/RDS/README.md

 # Amazon RDS
 Amazon RDS is a managed database service
+Amazon RDS Multi-AZ
-Amazon RDS Multi-AZ: Amazon RDS creates a redundant copy of your database in another Availability Zone.
-The standby copy is not considered an active database, and it does not get queried by applications.
-DNS Service to point to the new master instances in case of failover.
+- Amazon RDS creates a redundant copy of your database in another Availability Zone.
+- The standby copy is not considered an active database, and it does not get queried by applications.
+- The standby copy is SYNC replication
+- One DNS name to point to the new master instances in case of failover.
+- Increase the availability

 Amazon RDS is built from compute and storage:
 - Compute (Amazon EC2): The compute portion is called the database (DB) instance, which runs the DB engine.